-Do you toss and turn trying to fall asleep every night?
+Do you toss and turn trying to fall asleep every night, especially on Halloween night?
 How about waking up halfway through the night and struggle to fall back asleep?
-Another sleepless, tired existence.
+Another tired existence as a sleepless zombie.
 It’s no way to go through life.
-You’re always preaching that this is the year that you get better sleep, but something always seems to get in the way.
-If only there was a how-to guide on how to sleep better you could turn to.

-Still, you press on, often trying quick and easy remedies like alcohol or sleeping aids to fix things.
 The simple fact is this: There is no quick panacea for sleep problems.
 There are, however, some quick and easy do’s and don’ts that help alleviate some of the problem factors that affect your ability to get quality sleep.
-We’re here to teach you how to sleep better

 Regular exercise improves your health (duh), but maybe you didn’t know that it can improve your quality of sleep.
 When you exercise regularly, your body releases dopamine and serotonin.
 These neurotransmitters are responsible for regulating our body’s natural sleep-wake cycle.
 That means you’ll be able to sleep better and more consistently Exercise can also improve your mood and help fight off depression because of serotonin’s function as a mood regulator.
 So, improve your mental and physical health, as well as your sleep quality: get out there and get some exercise.

 Figure out an exercise you like to do.
 Some even have secondary benefits for learning how to sleep better.
 Yoga is a great way to center yourself while also working muscles to relieve anxiety and release tension.
 If that ain’t right, you can find something that does work, just put yourself out there and rest easy!